A

 Soup has an added benefit when you're sick: Eating can be painful and difficult with a swollen or very sore throat, so sipping some liquid nourishment will ensure that you're getting the nutrients you need to fight off your infection.

-Herbal medicine from your kitchen
+medicine from your kitchen

 Garlic, Ginger and Turmeric are all very good antibiotics and anti-viral which could destroy most of the bacteria and viruses.

-Remember most of the throat infection are viral infections where an antibiotic does not work, viral infections are rectified by the immune system of our body.
-But there are many herbs which can check these viruses without even a single side effect.
+viral infections are rectified by the immune system of our body.
+But there are

 Rest